 The thundering sound of hoofs pounding down the main street of Sinj was a cultural experience we enjoyed a few weeks ago.
-It was an afternoon that made me feel proud to be raising a Croatian, and a little jealous that he can never qualify to be an Alkar Knight.
+An afternoon made me feel proud to be raising a Croatian and a little jealous that he can never qualify to be an Alkar Knight.

 What Is The Sinjska Alka?

 Taking place each year on the 1st weekend of August, the historical Sinjska Alka event was inscribed on the UNESCO Intangible Cultural Heritage List in 2010.

 Essentially it’s an equestrian competition, where a device called the Alka is suspended 3.34metres on a rope above the main street.
 The Alka is a large iron circle that has a smaller iron circle held at its center by three strips of metal.
 Riders strive to hit the Alka directly through the center circle of 33mm with their iron-tipped wooden lance of only 32mm in diameter as they gallop, full speed down the main street.

 This medieval-style jousting competition starts with a parade through town with all of the individuals mentioned above and a marching band.
 The tap-tap-tap of the drums can be heard from one end of the town to the other.
 There is something about a marching band; the coordination of the group walking rhythmically together with the hair-raising sounds of the instruments gets me every time.

 The marching band, together with a police escort, leads the way for the Knights of the Alka.
 The people of Sinj are silent and proud, watching as the parade makes its way toward the stadium.